 On the other hand, supply chain companies sitting in the production side of things, may find an ERP is key to managing their business.
-If they rarely deal with customers but are more involved in manufacture, distribution, finance and resource management, then there is less focus on CRM.
+If they rarely deal with customers but are more involved in manufacture, distribution, finance and resource planning, then there is less focus on CRM.

 A Happy Medium

 As mentioned, both CRM and ERP are fairly fluid in their offerings.
 If we look at OpenCRM, a lot of ERP functions are built-in.
 We’ve already mentioned Projects and Personnel, but within the Products modules and linked sales entities (Quotes, Sales Orders, Purchase Orders, Invoice), you also have a facility for stock management.
 For accounting, it is straightforward enough to push invoices to accounting packages such as Sage or Xero.
 This brings me onto my next point…

 As software has moved almost universally into the cloud, all of a sudden there is a huge capacity for connectivity.
-Apps can talk to one another and pass data from one to another.
+Apps can talk to one another and pass data across.
 For us in CRM world, it means you can stick with the CRM tool you are using, hooking up to other tools to harness their functionality.
 You can connect your website visitors to your CRM, by setting up a Jotform (which works even if you’re offline).
 OpenCRM also syncs with MailChimp, giving you various options when it comes to your marketing requirements.
 Furthermore, hooking up apps via Zapier opens up thousands more options to get your data pushed across systems.

 Do what works for You